LayreBoi/xthedrew-website/README.md

 --------------------

 ### Running while developing
-To run the website in development mode, run the command in your terminal:
+To run the website in development mode, run this command in your terminal:

 > npm run dev